wso2/docs-ei/en/micro-integrator/docs/concepts/error-handling-concepts.md

 When you define a mediation sequence, [Fault Sequences](../../concepts/message-processing-units/#fault-sequences) are used to handle messages that are affected by mediation errors.
 Errors that can occur at [endpoints](../../concepts/message-exit-points.md) can be specifically configured using the [endpoint error handling properties](../../references/synapse-properties/endpoint-properties/#endpoint-error-handling-properties).

+The last step of a message processing inside WSO2 Enterprise Service Bus is to send the message to a service provider (see also Working with Mediators) by sending the message to a listening service endpoint.
+During this process, transport errors can occur.
+For example, the connection might time out, or it might be closed by the actual service.
+Therefore, endpoint error handling is a key part of any successful Enterprise Integrator deployment.

+Messages can fail or be lost due to various reasons in a real TCP network.
+When an error occurs, if the Enterprise Integrator is not configured to accept the error, it will mark the endpoint as failed, which leads to a message failure.
+By default, the endpoint is marked as failed for quite a long time, and due to this error, subsequent messages can get lost.

+To avoid lost messages, you configure error handling at the endpoint level.
+You should also run a few long-running load tests to discover errors and fine-tune the endpoint configurations for errors that can occur intermittently due to various reasons.

 See [mediation debugging](debugging-concepts.md) for information on debugging errors when they occur.